linto-ai/linto-studio-plugins/README.md

 To make use of Docker Compose, it is recommended to refer to the quickstart section which guides you step by step through the complete launch of the service.

+### Development vs Production Mode

+The docker-entrypoint.sh scripts used in each service image (Transcriber, Session-API, Scheduler, migration) support two modes of operation controlled by the `DEVELOPMENT` environment variable:

+**Development Mode (`DEVELOPMENT=true`):**
+- Skips all file ownership changes to preserve host file ownership on volume mounts
+- Enabled by default in `compose.override.yml` for local development
+- Recommended when using volume mounts for live code reloading

+**Production Mode (default):**
+- Adjusts file ownership to the configured `USER_ID` and `GROUP_ID` (defaults to 33:33)
+- Excludes `node_modules` directories from ownership changes for performance
+- Ensures proper permissions for containerized deployment
+- Used in production and when `DEVELOPMENT` is unset or not equal to "true"

 ## Integration with LinTO Studio